 (1) Subject to this section, where under a retail shop lease —

-(a) the term of the lease (in this section called the current term) is less than 5 years; and
+(a) the term of the lease (in this section called the current term) is more than 6 months but less than 5 years; and

-(b) the current term plus any term (in this section called the option term) that may be obtained by the tenant by way of an option to renew the lease totals less than 5 years,
+(b) the current term plus any term (in this section called the option term) that may be obtained by the tenant by way of an option to renew the lease totals more than 6 months but less than 5 years,

 the lease shall be taken to give the tenant an option to renew the lease for a term commencing immediately after the expiry of the current term and the option term, if any, and ending on a day specified by the tenant that is not later than 5 years after the day of commencement of the current term.

+(2A) For the purposes of subsection (1), a lease for a term of more than 6 months includes a tenancy where the tenant has been continuously in possession of the retail shop for more than 6 months as a result of either or both of the following —

+(a) the lease being renewed (one or more times);

+(b) the lease being continued.

 (2) Subsection (1) does not apply to a retail shop lease in respect of premises —

 (a) if the tenant occupied the premises as a retail shop for a period, including any time prior to the commencement of this Act, ending immediately before the commencement of the current term and that period plus the current term and the option term, if any, totals 5 years or longer; or